d3vk1tty/c-http-server/README.md

 >HTTP communication usually takes place over TCP/IP connections.
 The default port is TCP 80, but other ports can be used.
 This does not preclude HTTP from being implemented on top of any other protocol on the Internet, or on other networks.
 HTTP only presumes a reliable transport; any protocol that provides such guarantees can be used; the mapping of the HTTP/1.1 request and response structures onto the transport data units of the protocol in question is outside the scope of this specification.

 ## Implementing TCP

+The code will be intended for UNIX-based systems

+###### Socket
+>A socket is the mechanism that most popular operating systems provide to give programs access to the network.
+It allows messages to be sent and received between applications (unrelated processes) on different networked machines.
+>The sockets mechanism has been created to be independent of any specific type of network.
+IP, however, is by far the most dominant network and the most popular use of sockets